Xanax is marketed as a safe and effective anti-anxiety medication, but it is widely abused.

 Medical detox may involve tapering the individual off Xanax (gradually decreasing their dosage until their body can function without it).
 If they have severe symptoms, the clinical staff ensures that they are stabilized and safe.

 Xanax addiction treatment begins once the detox process has ended.
 If physical dependence is not remedied first, a person will likely have cravings for Xanax that make it hard to focus on healing from addiction.

 Because many people who struggle with Xanax addiction begin taking the drug for anxiety or panic disorders, we offer dual diagnosis treatment at Vertava Health of Massachusetts.
 This addresses both the addiction and co-occurring mental disorders to reduce the risk of relapse.

 Our customized treatment programs include a variety of evidence-based methods that target each person’s experience with addiction.
 We use a holistic approach that nurtures the mind, body, and spirit.

 Behavioral therapy is a cornerstone of Xanax addiction treatment that teaches people how they can transform their thoughts and behavior.

-Other treatment methods—such as yoga, art, and adventure therapy—encourage natural stress management and healthy lifestyle choices.
-To learn more about the benzodiazepine addiction treatment program at Swift River, contact us today.
+Other treatment methods—such as yoga and art—encourage natural stress management and healthy lifestyle choices.
+To learn more about the benzodiazepine addiction treatment program at Vertava Health of Massachusetts, contact us today.